MBravoS/scicm/README.md

     >pip install git+https://github.com/MBravoS/splotch.git@master

-Upon importing scicm, the colour maps are registered with matplotlib, so they can be used by passing `cmap='scicm.cmapname'` to any plotting function that accepts a colour map (e.g. the `cmap` keyword in matplotlib).
+Upon importing _SciCM_, the colour maps are registered with matplotlib, so they can be used by passing `cmap='scicm.cmapname'` to any plotting function that accepts a colour map (e.g. the `cmap` keyword in matplotlib).
 The colour map objects can also be explicitly accessed using `scicm.cm.cmapname`.
 Reversed versions of the colour maps are also included, accessible through the same naming convention used by matplotlib (i.e. `<cmapname>_r`).

 ### Included Colour Maps